larsmunaf/tracking_chain/README.md

 ### Debug

 If your Ðapp runs properly, you can observe it with `truffle debug`.
-By hitting `n` you can skip to the next line of your Ðapp. `v` gives you the current state of the variables of the smart contract that belongs to your Ðapp.
+By hitting `n` you can jump to the next line of your Ðapp.
+Pressing `v` gives you the current state of the variables of the smart contract that belongs to your Ðapp.